Chapter 3 – A History of the Vote in Canada

 The Commissioner of Canada Elections

 The 1974 Election Expenses Act established the position of Commissioner of Election Expenses.
-The position title was changed in 1977 to Commissioner of Canada Elections.
-The Commissioner of Canada Elections
+The title was changed to Commissioner of Canada Elections in 1977, when the position was made responsible for ensuring compliance with and enforcement of all provisions of the Canada Elections Act.

-- is appointed by the Chief Electoral Officer after consultation with the Office of the Director of Public Prosecutions and may be removed for cause by the Chief Electoral Officer
+- is appointed by the Chief Electoral Officer after consultation with the Director of Public Prosecutions and can only be removed for cause

 - functions independently of the government and the Chief Electoral Officer